I would like to...

 - Talk to my class advisor

-Full-time students may register for a maximum of 5 units without special permission.
-Students may petition the Committee on Leaves and Privileges to register in more than 5 units.
+Full-time students may register for a maximum of 4 classroom units and an overall total of 4.5 units without special permission.
+Students may petition the Committee on Leaves and Privileges to register in more than 4.5 units.
 These requests are considered by the Committee on Leaves and Privileges.